gperdrizet/llm_detector/perplexity_ratio_score/notebooks/README.md

 ### 1.5. ai-text-detection-pile

-[HuggingFace dataset](https://huggingface.co/datasets/artem9k/ai-text-detection-pile) with 1.4 million long form text records.
+[HuggingFace dataset](https://huggingface.co/datasets/artem9k/ai-text-detection-pile) with 1.4 million long form text records uploaded by Artem Yatsenko.
 Human text is from several documented sources and machine text is from several GPTs.
 The data itself is not annotated with source information.
 MIT license.